nottrobin/maas-docs/en/nodes-deploy.md

 the user's MAAS account.
 This is explained in
 [SSH keys][user-accounts-ssh-keys].

-!!!
-Note:
+[note]
 Juju has its own way of adding SSH keys to machines under its control.
+[/note]

 MAAS also supports node customisation with a process called "preseeding."
 For more information about customising nodes, see [Custom node setup][preseed].